ammarhakim/gkyl/doc/Grid.md

 `grid:cellVolume()`
 : Volume of a grid cell.
 For uniform grid, this is the same for all cells.

-## `NonUniformCartGrid`: Non-uniform, cartesian grid
+## `NonUniformRectCart`: Non-uniform, cartesian grid

-A non-uniform cartesian grid can be constructed using the `NonUniformCartGrid` constructor object.
+A non-uniform cartesian grid can be constructed using the `NonUniformRectCart` constructor object.
 A non-uniform grid is described by the 1D arrays which specify the nodal coordinates in each direction.